nxquang-al/polygon-auto-annotate-tool/README.md

 👉 Video for how to install and demo: [demo-video](https://drive.google.com/file/d/1xmZ74-xW3YQKbkzqEEeqd7hf_JcUW0wW/view?usp=sharing)

+## Technical Overview
+- *For segmentation:* we apply the [BCNet](https://github.com/lkeab/BCNet) architecture, which is the SOTA of the task instance segmentation in 2021.
+We also take advantage of [Sklearn's SLIC implementation](https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.slic) to segment image into superpixels.
+This type of segmentation is later use in Include/Exclude handling.
+- *For visualization:* we use the [FAIR's Detectron2](https://github.com/facebookresearch/detectron2), which is a great library provides utilities in detection and segmentation algorithms.
+It can be considered as the core technology behind this repository.
+- *For app development:* we build a simple Flask app and use Gunicorn to serve the app.
+- *For deployment:* the app is dockerized and deployed to [Fly.io](https://fly.io/), which is a hosting platform supporting quick deployment.
 ## Installation
 After the successful installation, the application will be available at http://localhost:8080
 ### 1. Build with Docker